Painting vs. Staining Your Deck

 Benefits of Staining a Deck

 Just as stain allows the wood grain to shine through, don’t expect stain’s thinner consistency to hide flaws or fill in cracks in the wood.
-If your deck is already in rough shape, this can be something to consider, and paint may be a better choice in this instance.
+If your deck is already in rough shape, this can be something to consider, and paint may be a better choice.
 If you go with stain, your deck will also generally need re-staining more often than with paint.
 However, the benefits of staining a deck with a professional can stretch the time to three to five years between staining jobs.

 If safety is of particular concern, stain offers a less slick surface on your deck than paint, so you won’t have to worry as much about slippery surfaces.
-Use stain over paint to reduce the chances of slips and falls for your family and guests on your deck, especially if you live in an area with a wet or rainy climate.
+Use stain-over paint to reduce the chances of slips and falls for your family and guests on your deck, especially if you live in an area with a wet or rainy climate.

 How to Choose a Stain Color